nilsegger/Fluid-Simulation/README.md

 ## Fluid Simulation

-A C++ implementation of the paper [Advection-Reflection Solver for Fluids](https://jzehnder.me/publications/advectionReflection/paper.pdf) using the Gauss-Seidel algorithm for incrompressability and advection using semi-lagrangian.
+A C++ implementation of the paper [Advection-Reflection Solver for Fluids](https://jzehnder.me/publications/advectionReflection/paper.pdf) using the Gauss-Seidel algorithm for incrompressability and semi-lagrangian for advection.
+The simulation is in 3D.

 Here is a demo video of a simulation of a vortex ring.